Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 Before starting this tutorial run the steps below:

 1. Set up your platform by running the `xilinx-versal-common-v2020.2/environment-setup-aarch64-xilinx-linux` script as provided in the platform download.
-This script sets up the `SYSROOT` and `CXX` variables.
+This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
 If the script is not present, you **must** run the `xilinx-versal-common-v2020.2/sdk.sh`.
 2. Set up your `ROOTFS`, and `IMAGE` to point to the `xilinx-versal-common-v2020.2` directory.
 3. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.